-The Maryland General Assembly passed well-intended legislation in 2009 in an effort to limit executions to those cases where the evidence is "foolproof."
-But the fact of the matter is seeking a foolproof death penalty is an impossible task.
+Death penalty proponents have attempted to reform capital punishment in a number of states in an effort to limit executions to those cases where the evidence is "foolproof."
+But there are myriad of opportunities for human error in areas such as eyewitness identification, crime scene analysis, false or coerced confessions, or merely using the threat of death to get a guilty plea.
+The fact of the matter is seeking a foolproof death penalty is an impossible task.
 And once an execution has been carried out, there is no chance for correcting mistakes.
 The penological interest in executing a small number of persons guilty of murder is not sufficiently compelling to justify the risk of making an irreversible mistake.
-The death penalty must be abolished.